isomerpages/moe-ast-elis/_learning-opportunities/Communicating Effectively/Using Talk to Support Writing.md

 communication skills.
 The course examines how teacher talk can be used to help students understand writing tasks, and scaffold their thinking and use of language when they write.</p>
-<p>You will learn through a blend of in-person learning sessions and asynchronous
+<p>You will learn through a blend of in-person learning sessions and an asynchronous
-online learning.</p>
+online learning period.</p>
 <h3>Learning Goals</h3>
 <p>By the end of this course, you will:</p>
 <ul data-tight="true" class="tight">